-How many times have one or more people done the following things to you in the last 12 months?70
+47. How many times have one or more people done the following things to you in the last 12 months?

-4 or Prefer

-None 1 2-3 more not to
+None 1 time 2-3 times 4 or More Times Prefer Not to Respond

-time times times respond

 a.
 The person threatened to hurt me and I

 thought I might really get hurt.

 b.
 The person pushed, grabbed, or shook me.

 c.
-The person choked me and/or tried to stop

-me from breathing.
+The person choked me and/or tried to stop me from breathing.

 d.
 The person hit me.

 e.
 The person beat me up.

 f.
 The person stole or destroyed my property.

+g.
+The person scared me without laying a hand

+on me.

+h.
+The person controlled my finances.

+The person blocked my exit or physically restrained me.